phparkitect/arkitect/README.md

 ./phparkitect.phar check
 ```

-# How to use it
+# Usage

-To use this tool you need to launch a command via bash:
+To use this tool you need to launch a command via Bash:

 ```
 phparkitect check